If you have any other questions about the TESOL Program, please contact us at (360) 650-4699 or email TESOL@wwu.edu.

 For additional information on the program curriculum, visit the Curriculum page.

 Students who take 8-10 credits per quarter may complete the certificate program in 3 quarters.
 Students will be able to choose from both online and face-to-face courses.
 Students may elect to take fewer credits per quarter, enroll in the Summer Intensive, and/or participate in the Querétaro program, these options will allow the student to fit the program to his/her schedule.
 The shortest time to complete, face-to-face or online, would be 6 months.

 For sample schedules and course offerings, see the Curriculum page.

 Current tuition and fee information for the TESOL program can be found on the Tuition and Fee Information page.
-The cost is the same for online or face-to-face courses, and the same for in-state or out-of-state participants.

 The ideal candidate for this profession is organized yet flexible, patient, creative, interested in and open to other cultures, empathetic, has good “people skills” and enjoys language.